PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 Creating or updating a pull request will activate PlasmaPy's test suite to be run via `GitHub Actions`_, along with some additional checks.
 The results of the test suite are shown at the bottom of each pull request.
-Click on "Details" next to each test run to find the reason for any test failures.
+Click on *Details* next to each test run to find the reason for any test failures.

 Why write tests?